Francis Alimikhena: Childhood, military and education

 Alimikhena was born in Igiode area of Etsako East local government area in Edo state on 20 September 1947.
 He was born into a strong catholic Christian home and grew up with a strong Christian principle.

 He joined the Nigerian Army as a commissioned officer in 1972.
 He was later commissioned as a lieutenant in 1982 and then held the position of Adjutant, Army Garrison between 1985 and 1989 and later promoted a Major in 1992.
 Alimikhena was awarded the Forces Service Star (FSS) in 1999.
 An honour meant for service Officers who have served the Army without blemish.
 Other positions held are Senior Officer (finance): Nigerian Army School of Engineering, Makurdi, Benue State, Nigerian Army Pension Board and Army Petroleum Trust Fund between 1999 and 2000.
 He retired from the Army a Major in 2000.

 Alimikhena started his education at Saint Thomas Secondary Modern School, and left in 1981.
 Thereafter, he proceeded to the University of Buckingham, United Kingdom to study Law.
 He earned a Bachelor of Law (L.L.B) in 2003 and was later called to the Nigerian Bar as a solicitor and advocate of the Supreme Court of Nigeria.

 Private enterprise and philanthropic service

-Alimikhena is an astute business man and philanthropist.
-He currently seat on the board of so many companies.
+Alimikhena is a businessman and philanthropist.
+He currently sits on the board of several companies.
 He is currently the chairman of Falzal group of companies, Vice Chairman of Solidgate properties, Managing partner at FA Alimikhena & Co (Global Chambers) and also was the President of Anthony BBC between 1994 and 1997.

 His philanthropic work within the Catholic church family also gave him the honour of the certificate of the Mariam queen of the universe shrine in Orlando Florida, United States also Pope Benedict XVI honoured him with the papal knight of Saint Gregory the great.
 He is also a member of Knight of Saint Mulumba (KSM) and was given a respected traditional title as the OKHASO of wappa Wanno Kingdom by the Afemai people.